 Presents assessment and diagnostic techniques associated with mental health and mental disorders within the context of the lifespan (child; adolescent; adult; and aging perspectives).
 Categories of psychiatric disorders are considered with respect to their differentiating characteristics, explanatory theories, and relevance for social work practice according to the DSM, ICD, and other diagnostic tools.
 Students will learn models of assessment to evaluate human functioning throughout the lifespan.
 Addresses the impact of race, ethnicity, social class, age, gender, and other sociocultural variables on the diagnostic processes.

-Develops the knowledge and skills necessary for working with client systems using principles of evidence-based practice.
-Students will become familiar with evidence-based practices as a central approach to practice, as well as specific evidence-based interventions to use for client wellbeing.
+Develops the knowledge and skills necessary for working with client systems using principles of evidence-based practice for clinical treatment planning.
+Students will become familiar with evidence-based practices, as well as specific evidence-based interventions to use for client wellbeing.
 Students will learn to examine the research literature to determine the various levels of scientific support for specific interventions, essential principles for translating research into practice, and how to identify appropriate treatment outcomes that reflect quality practice with diverse groups.

 Prepares students to critically engage community and policy practice within the area of mental health across the life-span.
 Building on foundational knowledge, the course examines advanced skills in the development, analysis, advocacy, and implementation of policy as it pertains to advanced practice with individual clients, families, groups, interdisciplinary teams, service providers, and community.
 Focus includes service delivery systems, technological advances, and ways of engaging and changing regulatory strategies.
 Consideration will be given to the effects of age, class, color, culture, disability and ability, ethnicity, gender, gender identity and expression, immigration status, marital status, political ideology, race, religion/spirituality, sex, sexual orientation, and tribal sovereign status on social welfare policy and community practice.